holmesv3/nitf-rs/README.md

 - Header
 - Image Segments
 - Data Extension Segments
+  - Sicd xml metadata parsing

 To the best of my knowledge, these function as expected.

-There is no logic built around the inputs yet
+There is no logic built around the inputs yet (in progress)

 ## New from last version (that I remember)
-- Removed `NitfFieldVec` and `NitfSubheaderVec` types
-- Made `NitfField` generic for a parameter `V`
-  - Can define types and `impl FromStr` to allow more complex parsing
-  - Allows verification of fields upon read
-  - Also helps with the idea of writing in the future
-- Added minimal docstrings across all definitions
+- Added a `sicd` module and feature flag for including `serde` to parse sicd metadata.

+If you have questions, would like to contribute, or would like to request something be added, you can ask on [this Discord server](https://discord.gg/Kg7NwN4XgS), or create an issue.

 ## Next in line
 - Might rework the top-level segment definitions